wagyourtail/wagyourtail/README.md

 ## About Me!

-Hi, I'm William Gray, a Computer Enginner.
+Hi, I'm William Gray, a Computer Engineer.
 I went to college at Embry-Riddle in Prescott Arizona.

 I work on many open source projects